conda/conda/docs/source/user-guide/troubleshooting.rst

     .. note::
        Only ``CONDA_DLL_SEARCH_MODIFICATION_ENABLE`` should be set finally.

-List of known bad software that installs Intel libraries to C:\\Windows\\System32:
+List of known software that installs Intel libraries to C:\\Windows\\System32:

 * Amplitube, by IK Multimedia
 * ASIO4ALL, by Michael Tippach